-Securities Lending, Repurchase, and Reverse Repurchase Transactions
+Securities Lending, Repurchase and Reverse Repurchase Transactions

-A CIBC ETF may enter into securities lending, repurchase, and reverse repurchase transactions to earn additional returns, consistent with its investment objectives and as permitted by the Canadian Securities Regulatory Authorities.
+A CIBC ETF may enter into securities lending, repurchase, and reverse repurchase transactions to earn additional returns consistent with its investment objectives and as permitted by the Canadian Securities Regulatory Authorities.
+Each securities lending, repurchase, and reverse repurchase transaction must qualify as a "securities lending arrangement" under section 260 of the Tax Act.